base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-size/hardhat-profiling-size.md

 ### Using libraries

 Libraries are another common way to encapsulate and abstract common functionality that can be shared across multiple contracts.
-This can significanly impact the bytecode size of the smart contracts.
+This can significantly impact the bytecode size of the smart contracts.
 Remember that in Solidity, libraries can be external and internal.

 The way internal libraries affect the contract size is very similar to the way inherited contracts affects a contract's size; this is because the internal functions of the library is included within the final bytecode.

-But when the libraries are external, the behaviour is different: the way Solidity calls external libraries is by using a special function called [delegate call].
+But when the libraries are external, the behavior is different: the way Solidity calls external libraries is by using a special function called [delegate call].

 External libraries are commonly deployed independently and can be reused my multiple contracts.
 Since libraries don't keep a state, they behave like pure functions in the Blockchain.